-(b) Micronesia: To be competitive, applications for Cooperative Agreements in Micronesia should include two or more countries and address at least two International Strategy goals and at least two of their corresponding objectives.
-The proposed project/s may include: 1) management planning and effectiveness evaluations; 2) community engagement program development; 3) integrated biophysical and socioeconomic monitoring that will inform decision makers; and 4) communication to the public, stakeholders and policy makers about project impacts and lessons learned on coral reef conservation.
+f.
+Integrated biophysical and socioeconomic monitoring that will inform adaptive management ; and/or f.
+Communication to the public, stakeholders and policy makers about project impacts and lessons learned on coral reef conservation.
 Applicants should describe how they intend to work closely with policy/decision makers and other relevant stakeholders to ensure that, to the greatest extent possible, the information is considered when making decisions about coral reef conservation.